top of page

 This is all in an effort to help homeowners facing significant insurance increases due to FEMA’s updated and expanded flood zone maps.

-With the flood maps being redrawn, insurance rates will not only increase for those already in the flood plain, but many homeowners and small businesses will be required to buy flood insurance for the first time.
+With the flood maps being redrawn, insurance rates will not only increase for those already in the flood plain, and many homeowners and small businesses will be required to buy flood insurance for the first time.

 bottom of page